BFSLOTS/Casino-API/README.md

 ```
 ## Tests

-This structure was tested on a windows server 2019 machine.
+* This structure was tested on a windows server 2019 machine.
+* CloudFormation is optional, but testable running create.sh <taskName> <configuration.yaml> <parameter.json>